 Upgrading a Cluster

 Simplyblock clusters consist of two independent parts: a control plane with management nodes, and a storage plane with storage nodes.
-A single control plane can be used to manage for multiple storage planes.
+A single control plane can be used to manage multiple storage planes.

 The control plane and storage planes can be updated independently.
 It is, however, not recommended to run an upgraded control plane without upgrading the storage planes.